 Audience & Targeting

-On AdWords you can only target age and gender for search campaigns (and parental status for display campaigns), so there isn’t the best of choice when it comes to geotargeting with Google.
+On Google Ads you can only target age and gender for search campaigns (and parental status for display campaigns), so there isn’t the best of choice when it comes to geotargeting with Google.

 Gemini offers quite a wide scope of geotargeting too, where you can target audiences according to their: age, gender, location, along with interests from football to travel.
 This gives you real ability to target people who are likely to be interested in your product or services.

 Google, on the surface of it, look like they offer quite an impressive support team.
 There is a number you can ring, you are given a dedicated account manager if you spend a certain amount on the network, and they’re usually decent at responding to any questions or queries that you may have.

 However, you do need to be careful of how much free reign you give them.
 If you need help with the settings, tracking issues, terminology, then they will be very helpful.
 But if they start providing you with recommendations on how to improve your account you do need to be careful.
 There are tons of case studies on the internet about how a Google account manager has ‘improved’ their account, but ended up with negative results whilst spending more money.
 Our advice is to steer clear of personal account advice, but use them for everything else.

 Yahoo Gemini offer a decent support team which includes a dedicated account manager.
 When comparing them to Google, it has to be said their support is often better, and are more likely to go above and beyond even if you aren’t spending masses of money.

 Due to Yahoo Gemini being a fairly new player, and having fewer accounts on their network, they obviously have more time for them to accommodate you, and more willingness to do so too.